-Appointments can be made every morning at both surgeries from 8.30 am and until 11.15 am at Barton and 10.30 at Gooseberry Hill.
+Appointments can be made every morning at both surgeries from 8.30 am.
 Afternoon appointments are available each day.
 Please inform the receptionist if you feel your need is urgent.

 We endeavour to see urgent cases within one working day of the request being made.